RocketChat/docs-old/contributing/documentation/contribution-guidelines/README.md

 - install ruby (version 2.5 or higher recommended, if using any version prior to 2.5 you will need to install bundler with `gem install bundler`).
 - Install the [Markdown Linter Tool](https://github.com/markdownlint/markdownlint) with `gem install mdl`.
+- This step is for only macOS users:
+  - You will need to have either `xcode` or the `xcode command line tools` installed.
+To install the command tools use `xcode-select --install`.
+Don't forget to accept the `sudo xcodebuild -license` command.
+  - Depending on your setup you might need to install [nokogiri](http://www.nokogiri.org/tutorials/installing_nokogiri.html) and its dependencies manually.
 - Fork the appropriate repository to your account.
 - This is usually [here](https://github.com/RocketChat/docs).
 - Clone your fork.